This post created by ignored player and thus hidden.

 How will the game protect me from players who started earlier than me and thus have bigger advantage?

-The game will place new players evenly, therefore all your neighbors will start the game at roughly the same time and will have roughly the same army and resources and thus starting conditions will be fair.
+The game places new players evenly, therefore all your neighbors will start the game at roughly the same time and will have roughly the same army and resources and thus starting conditions will be fair.

 How many neighbors can you have in game?